Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Results

-The effects of these changes on the AHC are shown in Figure~\ref{AHC-Z}, where $z_0$ is the distance between the Gd and W in the relaxed structure, and $z$ is the distance used in the "constrained" calculations.
+Just as with the variation of the lattice parameter, the notable changes in the band structure are only visible near the Fermi level.
+We observe the progressive disappearance of the various band crossings along the $\Gamma$–K and $\Gamma$–K$^\prime$ paths as the distance between the Gd layer and the monolayer is reduced.
+Furthermore, the bands tend to flatten around the K and K$^\prime$ points.
+The effects of these changes on the AHC are shown in Figure~\ref{fig6}, where $z_0$ is the distance between Gd and W in the relaxed structure, and $z$ is the distance used in the "constrained" calculations.
 We observe that the AHC is maximal for $z_0$ and that it decreases drastically as this distance is reduced before stabilizing around $50~\text{S/cm}$.
 This can be explained by all the changes induced in the electronic bands as a result of the compression of the structure.